andyl5/comics-to-pdf/README.md

 I learned to gracefully handle errors with try/except blocks and retry code with the Tenacity (retry) module.

 I also learned to scrape webpages with Selenium.

+## Disclaimer
+This project is intended for educational purposes only.
+I do not condone the use any web scrapers for illegal, unethical or commercial purposes.

+[ReadComicOnline] does not explicitly forbid web scrapping.